 Q. What preparations were you and other refuge staff able to make in the four hours notice that you had before the tsunami arrived?
 For instance, what kind of infrastructure and equipment were secured?

-A. We switched to a backup generator on higher ground and moved the following vehicles to the center of Sand Island near the 40foot highpoint at Midway: a 31foot boat; 5,000 and 6,000&;gallon#150 jet fuel trucks; a trailer holding 2,000 gallons of drinking water; airfield fire and rescue truck; a frontend loader; a backhoe loader; an excavator; a bulldozer; an airport sweeper truck; a vacuum truck; and several smaller vehicles.
-All of the equipment moved to high ground was deemed critical to clear the runway of debris after the tsunami, provide fuel for aircraft and generators, provide drinking water to residents and provide a boat for water rescue operations, if needed.
+A. We switched to a backup generator on higher ground and moved the following vehicles to the center of Sand Island near the 40–foot highpoint at Midway: a 31–foot boat; 5,000 and 6,000-gallon jet fuel trucks; a trailer holding 2,000 gallons of drinking water; airfield fire and rescue truck; a front–end loader; a backhoe loader; an excavator; a bulldozer; an airport sweeper truck; a vacuum truck; and several smaller vehicles.

 Q. I understand everyone was evacuated to the third floor of the Charlie Barracks living quarters.
 Where on the third floor were staff, contractors and visitors during the tsunami?
 In their own rooms, in hallways?